 Anne Baxter does a diabolically good job as the title character.
 George Sanders’s (The Picture of Dorian Gray) cynical critic Addison DeWitt (“I am a critic – as essential to the theater as ants to a picnic”) is one of cinema’s most memorable villains (he won a well-deserved Oscar for his performance).
 Gary Merrill (Twelve O’Clock High) has great chemistry with Davis (they married not long after completing the movie).

 Davis is simply extraordinary.
-The Oscar-winning actress always claimed that she and Margo had very little in common, but I’m not sure that’s true.
+The legendary actress always claimed that she and Margo had very little in common, but I’m not sure that’s true.
 Maybe she’s right, I don’t know, but Margo is exactly how I perceived Davis to be in real life.
 Anyhow, Davis does a superb job letting you see the human side of her character — even when she behaves badly (“infants behave the way I do”), you are always in Margo’s corner.

 Conclusions & Final Thoughts: